thinking-with-computers/ludus-spec/README.md

 Pattern matching will be driving most of the runtime errors we'll get (call a function with the wrong number of arguments is actually a failure to match the arguments tuple against any of the patterns in the function clauses).
 Because of that, errors around pattern matching will have to be stellar.

 The thought for now: there should be no user-facing error system other than returning error types/tuples, and `panic!`.
 Let's see how far we can get before we need something more sophisticated.
-(Status: `panic!` exists and does indeed halt the world; yet to add: any information at all along with a panic.)
+(Status: `panic!` exists and does indeed halt the world; yet to add: any information at all along with a panic.
+Also, result tuples are not the thing; data types are.)

 This is "crash only" error semantics.
 Which is *very* far away from Scheme (with resumable errors), but I've never myself grokked resumable errors.
 This is close to Rust/Go: you have results and panics, and that's more or less it.
 It's also not far from the Beam (Elixir/Erlang) model, where if something bad happens, you just crash (and get restarted by a supervisor, but we're not there).